 - Allied member (international) - applies only to practitioners not living in Australia

-Professional, General and Student memberships last for one year and are renewed at the end of June each year.
-Anybody who applies in the second half of the membership year (January to June) will pay half of the applicable membership fee for that year.
+Professional and General memberships last for one year and are renewed at the end of June each year.
+Anybody who applies for these membership levels in the second half of the membership year (January to June) will pay half of the applicable membership fee.

-General and Student applications can be completed online at this link: aha.wildapricot.org
+General applications can be completed online at this link: aha.wildapricot.org.

 The Corporate Membership program has evolved to provide a means for organisations within the global homoeopathy sector to give financial support to the AHA and its various initiatives and programs and to receive industry recognition for this support.
 Corporate memberships can be renewed a year after their start date.

 Some of the membership benefits

 Membership of the AHA either as a Student, General member or Professional member provides you with a range of valuable benefits to assist you in your professional development.